Creating a Rubric to Assess Faculty Candidates

 Plans

-• Proposed future research, including potential sustained impact, creativity, and short- and long-term vision.
+• Proposed future research, including potential sustained impact, creativity, short- and long-term vision, and inclusive practices that will promote the excellence of the research.

 Teaching & Mentoring